-Retreats offer a wonderful opportunity to put down our everyday responsibilities and duties, while joining like-minded people in cultivating mindfulness, concentration, and insight.
+Retreats offer a wonderful opportunity to put down your everyday responsibilities and duties, while joining like-minded people in cultivating mindfulness, concentration, and insight.
 During the course of a retreat, participants can deepen their mindfulness practice, learn new meditation techniques to facilitate healing and transformation, gain a better understanding of the Buddha's teachings and their own minds, and return home renewed and even transformed.

 Meals at retreats are vegetarian.
 Retreat facilities generally offer single and double rooms.
-FCM members are given priority in registering for retreats.

 Please note that because of limited space the fall and winter retreats in Tampa are open to FCM members only.
 The spring and summer retreats are typically open to both members and non-members.
 If you wish to attend a restricted retreat please visit our membership page to learn how to become an FCM member.